koskath/arete2/course_content/SC/final_md_files/Lecture11/lecture_11_slide_7_img_1.md

+# The image 1 in slide 7 of lecture 11 contains:
 The image is a diagram consisting of a large circle labeled "CONTEXT" at the top.
 Inside the large circle, there is a smaller circle in the center labeled "YOU."
 This smaller circle divides the large circle into two halves.

 The left half of the large circle is labeled "Pure learning."
 It contains: